Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Discussion

 Very cold days typically have clear skies with a significant amount of PV production, as seen in the Figures in Section \ref{sec:feederplots}.
 Strain on the grid could be alleviated if EVs are charged during the day on cold days.

-Feeders with a lot heat pumps have a feeder peak in the morning, as seen in Figure \ref{fig:fw_hp}.
+Feeders with a large amount of heat pumps have a feeder peak in the morning, as seen in Figure \ref{fig:fw_hp}.
 If households don't let the temperature of their house drop too much at night, or if they shift sanitary hot water heating with the HP away from the morning and evening peak, this would reduce the feeder peaks.

 As injection peaks play a significant role, households could shift consumption in summer to the middle of the day, to reduce their injection peaks.

 Shifting EV charging to night times could become problematic, as we already see in our current data that offtake peaks happen at night, as shown in Figure \ref{fig:doy_off_sub4}.